ACE IN THE HOLE (some text hidden)

 Backgroundword count: 145

-The ProAce is available with a range of diesel engines: if your requirements are mainly based around lighter loads and short distance urban work, then the entry-level 94bhp 1.6-litre diesel with its 210Nm of torque will be quite sufficient.
-For heavier payloads and longer journeys however, you'll be needing the 114bhp 1.6-litre diesel model which also gives you a 6-speed gearbox in space of the feebler 1.6's 5-speeder.
-The power of this pokier version should be quite sufficient for most businesses, offering a full 240Nm of torque.
-If you do feel the need for more power, then there's also a 121bhp 2.0-litre diesel unit on offer packing a healthy 340Nm.
-The driving position, though not as lofty as in some models, nevertheless affords a decent view up the road and is comfortable on the move.
+Conventional versions of the Proace come with a range of diesel engines: if your requirements are mainly based around lighter loads and short distance urban work, then the entry-level 100hp 1.5-litre diesel will be quite sufficient.
+For heavier payloads and longer journeys however, you'll be needing the 120hp 1.5-litre diesel model which also gives you a 6-speed gearbox in space of the feebler 1.6's 5-speeder.
+The power of this pokier version should be quite sufficient for most businesses.
+If you do feel the need for more power, then there's also a 120hp 2.0-litre diesel unit on offer packing a healthy 340Nm of torque.
+And above that, a 180hp version of the same engine, which has to be had with auto transmission.
+There's also the option of a BEV all-electric version, offered with a choice of 50kWh (range 142 miles) or 75kWh batteries (range 205 miles).
+Either way, drive comes via a 136bhp electric motor and there are three drive modes ('Eco', 'Normal' and 'Power').
+There's also a battery recuperation mode.
+Whatever Proace you choose, the driving position, though not as lofty as in some models, nevertheless affords a decent view up the road and is comfortable on the move.
 That relaxed approach also extends to the electro-hydraulically-assisted power steering.
 You'll appreciate its lightness around town though, where this van is impressively manoeuvrable for its size, with a tight turning circle.
 The low stance and the big front overhang can initially make parking a bit tricky, though rearward vision is helped hugely by huge door mirrors with their separate wide-angle reflectors.

 To see the full road test text contact us on 0330 0020 227

 Pictures (high res disabled)

 Scoring (subset of scores)